InteractiveAdvertisingBureau/Consent-String-SDK-Java/README.md

 The IAB specification for the consent string format is available on the [IAB Github](https://github.com/InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/blob/master/Consent%20string%20and%20vendor%20list%20formats%20v1.1%20Final.md) (section "Vendor Consent Cookie Format").

 **This library supports the version v1.1 of the specification.
-It can encode and decode consent strings with version bit 1.**
+It can encode and decode consent strings with version bit 1.
+If you're looking for TCF version 2, please go to https://github.com/InteractiveAdvertisingBureau/iabtcf-java**

 ## IAB Europe Transparency and Consent Framework